MasterSteelblade/Waterfall/CONTRIBUTING.md

 If you're a new developer, check to see if there's any issues tagged "beginner" or "good first issue" - they'll help ease you in.
 For more of a challenge, look for stuff tagged "help wanted".

+### Branches

+There's two important branches to keep an eye on - dev and main.

+The dev branch is where my own work is done, which gets pushed into main when I'm happy with something.

+Main is considered the testing build, and should be stuff that's relatively stable.
+Once everything is stability checked, this gets cloned into release branches and packaged up for people to use.

+The "main" branch is where any pull requests should be directed, and where anything low-impact should be cloned from.
+If you want to use the bleeding edge stuff, feel free to clone from an open PRs against dev instead.

+#### 2.0-dev

+Waterfall 2.0 is developed in this branch.
+Ignore this unless you're very sure you want to work on the overhaul.